TomCoalfish/Synthesis-Tools/README.md

 # GPU
 * I have tiny linear algebra I made with cublas called Viperfish
 * I will eventually try to use it and see if I can accelerate Stk with the GPU

+# Gamma
+* this might work with gamma as well as it's mostly all templates
+* I think it should work with Gamma without alot of effort